 Reason #1: I didn’t fully think through our identity management strategy

-I’ve managed enough data integration projects to realize that identity management is at the center of many common data problems.
+I’ve managed enough data integration projects to realize that identity management (and identity resolution) is at the center of many common data problems.
 At its core, it deals with the major entities in your system that you’re trying to analyze and bend to your will.
 Let’s take the customer data space for example.
 What defines a Person in your system?
 What defines a Company?
 Poor identity management is the cause of expensive deduplication cleanups and manual intervention.
 Knowing what identifies the entities in your system is of paramount importance, and I’ve come to the realization that this is one of the first things your data team will need to decide on upfront.
 Changing your identity strategy in the middle will inevitably lead to an explosion of duplicates, bad relationships, and a manual cleanup effort.

 Reason #2: I didn’t clearly define our leading system of record

 If identity management is the first spinning plate, then the relationships between those identified entities is the second.
 For example, you’ve got the People in your marketing system, but you’ve also got the Companies to which they’re related.
 Without an accurate association it will be very difficult to execute on any automated ABM workflows.
 Relationships between entities are even harder to maintain sometimes because they rely on a robust identity management strategy (it’s still difficult to compensate for all the edge cases).
 This is why it’s important, especially for maintaining the correct relationships, that you have a leading system.